eomii/rules_ll/docs/quickstart/quickstart.md

 Install [bazelisk](https://bazel.build/install/bazelisk).

-If you do not plan on modifying `rules_ll`, you do not need to clone its repository.
+If you don't plan on modifying `rules_ll`, there is no need to clone its repository.
 Instead, create the following files to set up `rules_ll` in your
 project: